src-d/engine-deprecated/README.md

 source{d} Engine exposes powerful Universal AST's to analyze your code and a SQL engine to analyze your git history:

-- **Code Retrieval**: retrieve and store git repositories as a dataset.
+- **Code Processing**: use git repositories as a dataset.
 - **Language Agnostic Code Analysis**: automatically identify languages, parse source code, and extract the pieces that matter in a completely language-agnostic way.
 - **Git Analysis**: powerful SQL based analysis on top of your git repositories.
-- **Querying With Familiar APIs**: analyze your code through powerful friendly APIs, such as SQL, gRPC, REST, and various client libraries.
+- **Querying With Familiar APIs**: analyze your code through powerful friendly APIs, such as SQL, gRPC, and various client libraries.

 You can find a version of this docummentation, properly rendered, at https://docs.sourced.tech/engine.